piotrekgelert/simple-image-editor/README.md

 Photo by [Alexander Schimmeck](https://unsplash.com/@alschim?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash) 'A large waterfall with a boat in the middle of it' on Unsplash

+### Features
+- [o] Every command opens as independent pop-up window with possibility of movement on the entire computer screen

 ### Commands
 - [x] File